Azure/azure-resource-manager-rpc/v1.0/Addendum.md

 3. **Optional:** The response headers may include an Azure-AsyncOperation header pointing to an Operation resource (as described below).
 4. If a provisioningState field is used for the resource, it **MUST** transition to a non-terminal state like &quot;Updating&quot;
 5. If the PATCH completes successfully, the URL that was returned in the Location header **MUST** now return what would have been a successful response if the API completed (e.g. a response body / header / status code).

+The PATCH operation may also return 200 OK or 409 Conflict in certain cases.
+Please see guidance of PUT operation for details.

 ## Delete Resource Asynchronously ##